 5. Government agencies and/or industrial standards organizations must re-certify assets

-Another driver of stakeholder expansion is the need for re-certification of assets after they’ve been modified in the course of executing the DRP.
+Another driver of stakeholder expansion is the need for re-certifying assets after the DRP has modified them.
 The certification agencies can range from local and municipal regulators to national regulators and pan-industrial standards organizations.
-The sheer number of possibilities is itself a contributor to increased wickedness, but the nature of the operating style of these organizations merits special notice.
+The number of possible agencies itself contributes to increased wickedness.
+But the operating style of these organizations merits special notice.

-For the most part, these agencies operate without competitors, whether they are government elements or private organizations.
-Perhaps for this reason, “customer service” might not be their strength, and gaining timely cooperation from them might be a challenging undertaking.
-Even though re-certification might be a small part of the DRP, it can easily become a blocking obstacle.
-Researching these requirements and their associated lead times, and maintaining a current knowledge base about them, can be a nontrivial task of the DDRP.
+Many of these agencies operate without competitors.
+Perhaps for this reason, “customer service” might not be their strength.
+Gaining timely cooperation from them might be a challenging undertaking.
+Even though re-certification might be a small part of the DRP, it can become a blocking obstacle.
+Researching these requirements and their associated lead times, and maintaining a current knowledge base about them, can be an important task of the DDRP.

 6. Nontechnical stakeholders must change their behavior

-Generally, people don’t like to change how they do their jobs.
-There are exceptions, of course, if they recognize a benefit that arrives in some immediate and visible way.
-But unless there is a recognizable benefit, requiring people to change their work patterns as part of a DRP is likely to increase the wickedness of the DDRP.
-And the difficulty is more problematic if the people affected are technically unsophisticated, because they’re less likely to appreciate the value of managing technical debt, and less likely to accept explanations of that value when those explanations are offered.
+Generally, people don’t like to change how they work.
+There are exceptions, of course, if they recognize a benefit that arrives in some direct way.
+But unless there is a direct benefit, requiring people to change how they work as part of a DRP is likely to increase the wickedness of the DDRP.
+And the difficulty is more problematic if the people affected are technically unsophisticated.
+They’re less likely to appreciate the value of managing technical debt, and less likely to accept explanations of that value.

-DDRP wickedness increases in this case because, in addition to retiring the technical debt, it must address the tasks of motivating and training the affected population.
+DDRP wickedness increases in this case for another reason.
+In addition to retiring the technical debt, the DRP must address the tasks of motivating and training the affected population.
 That requires preparing materials, scheduling and accounting for the time spent in training, and monitoring training effectiveness.
-The business case must also address these issues, but in addition, it must provide evidence required to defuse any political opposition that might otherwise develop.
+The business case must also address these issues.
+It must also provide the evidence required to defuse any political opposition that might otherwise develop.

 Unanticipated complexity happens in almost every project of almost any kind.
-But for DDRPs, unanticipated complexity significant enough to trigger significant adjustment or re-design of the DRP during execution of the DRP is another matter.
-Such a discovery can mean that the DBA assets or their connections to the IA assets have changed since the plan was developed.
-Or it can mean that the design team had an incomplete or incorrect understanding of the problem they were trying to solve.
+But for DDRPs, unanticipated complexity that triggers adjustment of the DRP is especially unpleasant.
+Such a discovery can mean that the DBA assets or their connections to the IA assets have changed since the design team devised the plan.
+Or it can mean that the design team had an incomplete or incorrect understanding of the problem at hand.
 These events can occur for a number of reasons.

-Technical causes are perhaps more easily imagined, so I’ll focus on nontechnical causes, which can actually be more serious.
-For example, suppose that a political alliance enabled the VP of Sales and the VP of Engineering to reach a deal that enabled the DRP team to work on some DBA assets critical to the Sales function, by taking them off line for defined periods.
-If that political alliance weakens, or if the deal between the two VPs collapses for some other reason, the scheduled downtime of those assets might vanish or be shortened dramatically.
-This pattern is more likely to arise in situations in which the DDRP team is not a party to such agreements.
+Imagining technical causes might be easier.
+So I’ll focus on nontechnical causes, which can actually be more serious.
+For example, suppose a political alliance enabled the VP of Sales and the VP of Engineering to reach a deal.
+They agreed that the DRP team would work on some important DBA assets, taking them off line for defined periods.
+If that political alliance weakens, or if the deal between the two VPs collapses for other reasons, the scheduled downtime of those assets might vanish.
+This pattern is more likely to arise in situations in which the DDRP team isn’t a party to such agreements.
 The DDRP team must be a party to any agreements regarding access to assets by the DRP team.

 As a second example, consider what happens when the enterprise undertakes an acquisition of another enterprise.
 And suppose the acquisition team doesn’t inform the DDRP team during their design effort.
 Because chances are good that the DDRP would have a significant amount of rework to do for the acquisition, this scenario is illustrates a problem.
-The DDRP team must be kept informed of any organizational changes that could affect the DRP, for the active life of the DRP.
+The DDRP team must be aware of any organizational changes that could affect the DRP, for the active life of the DRP.

 All of these conditions tend to move the DDRP in the direction of increased wickedness.

-8. Weekend or middle-of-the-night work periods are required
+8. The DRP requires weekend or middle-of-the-night work periods

 The need to perform critical operations on weekends or in nighttime hours suggests three things.
 First, the work is risky in the sense that undetected faults that go into production can lead to costly operational errors.
 Second, the organization lacks a simulated operating environment that emulates the actual operating environment faithfully enough to enable defect detection before deployment.
 Such environments are also known as staging environments.
 Third, and finally, the organization lacks a rapid rollback mechanism that can restore the original state of an asset if the new modified state proves problematic when deployed.

-These last two factors—the lack of a simulated operating environment and the lack of a rapid rollback mechanism—should be corrected if multiple DRPs are anticipated.
+If you anticipate multiple DRPs,before undertaking a DRP, it’s wise to construct a staging environment and devise a rollback mechanism.
 Cost is usually the blocking issue.
-However, that cost must be compared against the cost of retarding all future DRPs, and the cost of any operational failures arising from deploying faulty systems.
+But compare that cost to the cost of retarding all future DRPs, and the cost of any operational failures arising from deploying faulty systems.
 Staging and rollback capabilities are usually good investments.

-Continued refusal to provide a simulated operating environment with rapid rollback increases the wickedness of this and any future DDRPs.
+Continued refusal to provide a staging environment with rapid rollback increases the wickedness of this and any future DDRPs.

-A rollback is an incident in which, in the course of executing the DRP, it has become necessary to revert some (or all) of the work performed becomes necessary, we say that we’re ordering a rollback.
+In the course of executing the DRP, if reverting some (or all) of the work performed becomes necessary, we say that we’re ordering a rollback.
 Minor rollbacks do happen.
-But a major rollback, or a rollback the necessity of which is discovered long after completion of the work in question, the damage can be catastrophic.
-When these incidents occur, they can indicate a deep misunderstanding of the consequences of the work involved.
-Because that misunderstanding could have consequences not yet recognized, such a rollback could suggest that the wickedness if the DDRP had been underestimated.
+But if we discover the need for a rollback long after completion of the work in question, the damage can be catastrophic.
+When these incidents occur, they can indicate a deep misunderstanding of the consequences of the work of the DRP.
+Because that misunderstanding could have consequences not yet recognized, such a rollback could suggest that the DDRP team underestimated the wickedness of the DDRP.

-Let DBAf (faulty DBA) be the set of assets in the DBA that formerly contained some of the debt being retired, and which had been altered as part of the DRP, and whose alterations contained or led to exposure of some kind of fault(s) that forced a rollback after they were deployed.
-Let DBAfw (wicked-faulty DBA) represent the subset of DBAf for which that rollback did trigger a re-design of the DDRP.
-Then wickedness of the DDRP is correlated with the size of DBAfw and the extent of the DDRP re-design that the rollback triggered.
+Let DBAf (faulty DBA) be the set of assets in the DBA that formerly contained some of the debt being retired.
+And suppose the DRP alterations contained or led to exposure of some kind of fault(s).
+Suppose further that the faults forced a rollback after they were deployed.
+Let DBAfw (wicked-faulty DBA) represent the subset of DBAf for which that rollback did trigger a redesign of the DDRP.
+Then wickedness of the DDRP is correlated with the size of DBAfw and the extent of the DDRP redesign that the rollback triggered.

 For example, let Efw be a member of DBAfw.
-And suppose that Efw is a modular element of a system that monitors the click-through behavior of users of a Web site.
+And suppose Efw is a modular element of a system that monitors the clicks of users of a Web site.
 It records data for later analysis, and because of the fault it does so incorrectly.
 When the site operators discover the errors, the DRP orders the rollback of Efw.
 They replace Efw with its original, unaltered, debt-bearing form.
 Because Efw contaminated the original database, data rollback is impossible.
-The error was discovered, but there is no way to re-capture the data that has been lost.
-That’s why the DDRP (and after that, possibly the DRP) must be re-designed.
+The site operators did discover the error, but they can’t re-capture lost data.
+That’s why the DDRP team must re-design the DRP.
 This scenario is an example of Criterion 5.
-If there are political consequences for the loss of data, it could be an example of Criterion 10.
+If there are political consequences for the loss of data, this scenario could be an example of Criterion 10.

 Example of a non-indicator: the I-35 SR-30 interchange near Ames, Iowa